OPENING OF THE 46TH AIA ANNUAL CONFERENCETransport

 Aviation, in common with other high technology industries, is a complex system involving the interaction of people, technology and organisations.

-Or they can choose to repress debate and encourage employees to constantly turn a blind eye and use safety practices that nibble at the margins of safety that have been built in to the system.
+· It is the senior management of the company that establishes the climate for safety, whether for example it is one which fosters and promotes a free and open dialogue on safety issues or represses debate and encourages employees to constantly turn a blind eye and use safety practices that nibble at the margins of safety that have been built in to the system.

 More money to CAA